Billy Joel: Marriages and family

 Joel's first wife was Elizabeth Weber Small.
 When their relationship began, she was married to Jon Small, his music partner in the short-lived duo Attila, with whom she had a son.
 When the affair was revealed, Weber severed her relationships with both men.
 Weber and Joel later reconciled and married in 1973, and she then became his manager.
 They divorced on July 20, 1982.

 Joel married a second time, to model Christie Brinkley, in March 1985.
 Their daughter, Alexa Ray Joel, was born December 29, 1985.
 Alexa was given the middle name of Ray after Ray Charles, one of Joel's musical idols.
 Joel and Brinkley divorced on August 26, 1994.
 They remain friends, and Joel is the godfather of Brinkley's two youngest children, Jack and Sailor Brinkley Cook.

 On October 2, 2004, Joel married chef Katie Lee, his third wife.
 At the time of the wedding, Lee was 23 and Joel was 55.
 Joel's daughter, Alexa Ray, then 18, served as the maid of honor.
 Joel's second wife, Christie Brinkley, attended the union and gave the couple her blessing.
 On June 17, 2009, they announced their separation.

 On July 4, 2015, Joel married a fourth time, to Alexis Roderick, an equestrian and former Morgan Stanley executive, at his Oyster Bay estate on Long Island.
 He was 66 and she was 33.
 Governor of New York Andrew Cuomo conducted the ceremony.
 The couple has been together since 2009.
-On August 12, 2015, the couple had a daughter, Della Rose Joel.
-Their second daughter, Remy Anne Joel, was born on October 22, 2017.
+In August 2015, the couple had a daughter.
+Their second daughter was born in October 2017.
 His two younger daughters attend school in Florida, where the family now lives.